Most Beautiful Parks In Tokyo (w/ Google Maps & Directions)

 What to Expect in Shiba Park

-There are several shrines, chapels, and temples in Shiba Park.
-One of these is the Shiba Toshogu Shrine.
-Another is Zojoji Temple, a structure with the Tokyo Tower in the background.
+Shiba Park is also home to several shrines, chapels, and temples.
+Notable among these are the Shiba Toshogu Shrine and the Zojoji Temple, which offers a unique view of the Tokyo Tower in the background.

 How to Go to Shiba Park